goatshriek/stumpless/docs/roadmap.md

  * [CHANGE] **Error enum values start from 1 instead of 0** This will allow function that return negative integers in error scenarios to pass along a more meaningful return value.
+ * [CHANGE] **Entry app name and msgid no longer NULL-terminated.**
+   Improve efficiency and memory safety by only using these as byte buffers.

 ## Unallocated to a release